benoitbMTL/XPA-ZTNA-WEB/docs/20-FortiNAC.md

 ![Win Guest IP CMD](./images/windows_cmd_guest_ip.png){ width=70% }

 - Go back to **FortiNAC-CA** and click the refresh icon if you are still in the inventory page.
-If not go to **"Network / Inventory / SPOKE1 / SPOKE-1.corp.fabriclab.ca / PODS-1"**
+If not go to **"Network / Inventory / SPOKE1 / SPOKE-1.corp.fabriclab.ca / PODS-X"**
 - Click on the port and examine the detailed host info, IP address should be the same as in the `ipconfig` output
 - Now you should be in VLAN 103, this is the Guest VLAN